 % Right swipes

 On average the six girls swiped right on 4.1% of profiles, and this is including girl D, who had a much higher right-swipe percentage.
-The higher % Right of Girl D was not driven by ugliness, since she managed to match with 67% of her right swipes, but rather may have been driven by low self-esteem issues and constant need for male validation.
+The higher % Right of Girl D was not driven by ugliness, since she managed to match with 67% of her right swipes, rather it may have been driven by low self-esteem issues and the constant need for male validation.
 Excluding girl D, the remaining five girls swiped right on average on as many as 2.5% of profiles (!).
 Let’s take a round number of 4% to cater for all six girls.

 The six girls on average converted 58% of their right swipes into matches, with girl B and girl E at the bottom end with 28% and 34% respectively, and girl F at the top with a stunning 92% (but she was the second least picky of the group).
 Surely 28% and 34% may seem small conversion rates compared to 92%, but it’s worth remembering that these two girls swiped right on 1% and 3% of profiles respectively.
 The overwhelming majority of guys would sign up immediately for this kind of conversion rates.
 Now someone may be wondering: